Everything You Need to Know About Meibomian Gland Dysfunction

 - Immune system disorders: atopic rosacea, psoriasis, rheumatoid arthritis and Sjogren’s syndrome.

 Excessive screen time has also been linked to the development of MGD.
 Staring at a screen on your TV, smartphone, computer or tablet, causes you to blink less frequently.
 Blinking naturally moisturizes your eyes, and by doing so, clears any small particles that may have accidentally lodged in your eye.
 Less frequent blinking results in dryer eyes, which can harm the long-term ability of your meibomian glands to function properly.

 What are the Solutions for Meibomian Gland Dysfunction?

 Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
 Dr. John Jacobi usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
-Warm compresses, such as the Bruder Mask, can provide temporary relief.
+Warm compresses can provide temporary relief.